Gizra/circuitauction-docs/client/how-to-create-bidder-number.md

 # How to create bidder number?

-## Create website/mail/floor bidder number
+## Creating website/mail/floor bidder number
 1. Make sure you are on the right [sale context](../sale/sale-context.md).
 2. Go to the client page (see [How to find an existing client](how-to-find-an-existing-client.md))
 3. Go to the `Bidding info` tab.